 Here’s why that is.
 The taxonomy of the genus is dominated by amateurs, and therefore the literature about haworthia isn’t really great.
 In 2013, many haworthia species moved to the haworthiopsis and tulista genuses.
 This coincided with the last update of The Plant List, which outlined 150 species of haworthia.

 At the end of the day, these little suckers have just been really difficult for people to pin down and differentiate.
-The lack of good info on haworthia is complicated by all of the different varieties—some of which look pretty similar.
-So I’m going to do my best when talking about the different varieties as I understand them. 🙂
+So I’m going to do my best when talking about the different varieties as I understand them.

-I am going to share a few of the haworthia varieties I own.
-These are also some of the most popular, easy-to-find varieties.
+Below are some brief facts about some of the most common types of Haworthia you will likely encounter.
 Any big box garden store will have a great selection of haworthia in the late spring and summer, while local nurseries might have some of the rarer types.
 Whatever the variety, haworthia care steps remain largely the same.

 Haworthia fasciata, aka the Zebra plant succulent or striped succulent, is probably one of the most popular varieties of haworthia.
 I have also seen this variety referred to as haworthiopsis attenuata and haworthia attenuata.
 It has thick, spiky dark green leaves with raised bright white “stripes” on them.